zgover/agile-life/README.md

 		- Completed design for the board list custom table header.
 	- **App Icons**
 		- App icons have finished being added the application.

+#### 04-11-2016: ####

+- **What features were worked on?**
+	- Home Screen
+	- Side Menu
+- **How far along is each feature?**
+	- **Home Screen**
+		- Navigation bar colors were set.
+		- Side menu button/icon was added
+	- **Side Menu**
+		- Side menu was added and implemented from a library called `SWRevealViewController`.
+[GitHub Link](https://github.com/John-Lluch/SWRevealViewController).
+		- Header design was implemented.
+		- Dummy text was added for the total completion calculation.
+		- Added home screen button and linked appropriately.